Agni133/Reflectify-Daily-reflection-Motivation-/README.md

 ### 💬 Quotes System
 - Save your own personal quotes (books, movies, experiences)
 - Get a random motivational quote from the system
-- Surprise dopamine hit to start your day right
+- Surprise dopamine hit to start your day

 ---